Live News Articles Safety Guide Register Now ▶

 Verdict — when OKX copy trading makes sense and when to walk away

-Walk away if: you need audited returns, you are in a restricted jurisdiction, or you are comparing from scratch and would benefit from starting with a platform where copy trading is the primary product focus rather than one feature among many.
+Walk away if: you need audited returns, you are in a restricted jurisdiction, or you are comparing platforms from scratch and would benefit from starting with a platform where copy trading is the primary product focus rather than one feature among many.

 Register on OKX →